-3.4.21 Allowable Uses on Issuance of Zoning Permits by Administrative Officer Permitted Uses - The following uses -are considered compatible with the other uses allowed in the Gateway Residential/Commercial District and require a Zoning Permit.
-The use may also require Site Plan Review by the DRB per Section 5.5 prior to the issuance of the Zoning Permit.
-Shall be allowed for any lot in the G District after issuance of a Zoning Permit by the Administrative Officer.
+3.4.21 Allowable Uses on Issuance of Zoning Permits by Administrative Officer_Permitted Uses - The following uses_are considered compatible with the other uses allowed in the Gateway.

+Residential/Commercial District and therefore require a Zoning Permit, or Site Plan Review by the DRB per Section 5.5 and then a Zoning Permit.shall be allowed for any lot in the G District after issuance of a Zoning Permit by the Administrative Officer.
 Unless otherwise permitted, only one principal use shall be permitted on one lot: